top of page

 Practising both systems is important because it helps you link sounds with letters.
 English has a deep orthography (which means that spelling and sounds are less connected than in other languages).
 Learning to note both spelling and pronunciation, will help you be more accurate.

-Receptive and Productive Skills
+Receptive and productive skills

 We can also group the skills in another way: